alex-kj-chin/cayman/index.md

 ## Average Distance Traveled

-Before doing anything, I cleane the data here.
+Before doing anything, I clean the data here.
 There were a couple of trips where the latitude and longitude data were incorrect.
 This resulted in ride distances of thousands of miles, which were clearly incorrect.

 The methodology here was to use the distance between stations as the distance traveled on a bike ride.
 However, an issue arrises when a round trip is registered.
 My initial idea was to utilize the non-round-trips to calculate the average speed for a biker and then for round trips multiply the trip duration by the average speed of a biker to get the distance traveled on that trip.
-However, this resulted in non-round trips having an average distance of close to 1.2 miles and round trips having an average distance of close to 12 miles (we would expect to this to be about double, but a factor of 4 is a little much).
-Furthermore, this method of calculation resulte in trips of over 300 miles.
+However, this resulted in non-round trips having an average distance of close to 1.2 miles and round trips having an average distance of close to 12 miles (we would expect to this to be about double, but a factor of 10 is a little much).
+Furthermore, this method of calculation resulted in trips of over 300 miles.
 The main issue is that sometimes a person who rents a bike for a round trip may take it to somewhere there is not a nearby bike station, so they may lock it somewhere where they go to work, and then all of this time is being treated as riding time by my first counting schema.

 Thus, I modified my counting schema to impose a maximum on the round-trip time.
 After conducting [research](https://mobilitylab.org/2017/02/27/how-far-bike-work/), it seems that it is unreasonable to bike more than about 20 miles per day to work so I imposed this as a maximum on round trip distances (there will most likely be some outliers cut off by this maximum, but the fundamental idea is that it is a better representation of the data because it makes the majority of the data points more accurate).
 After imposing this bound, I saw that the average distance traveled was **1.4** miles.